ibm-client-engineering/solution-middleware-automation/website/docs/5-Transition/Solution Deployment.md

 Tags: `addpubcert`

-**Task:** `mq-create-keystore.yaml`<br>
+**Task:** `mq-create-keystore.yaml`

-Description: This task will create a new keystore for a queue manager and configure the qm to use it.<br>
+Description: This task will create a new keystore for a queue manager and configure the qm to use it.

 Variables:
   - `email_address` - The email address to send any updates for this task.
   - `github_issue` - The github issue number we want to update with our status on this job.

 Tags: `createkeystore`

-**Task:** `mq-getcerts.yaml`<br>
+**Task:** `mq-getcerts.yaml`

-Description: Get a list of all certs that exist in a keystore and send a formatted email with them broken down between Trusted, Personal, and any generated CSRs.<br>
+Description: Get a list of all certs that exist in a keystore and send a formatted email with them broken down between Trusted, Personal, and any generated CSRs.

 Variables:
   - `email_address` - The email address to send any updates for this task.

 Tags: `getallcerts`

-**Task:** `mq-get-cert-expirations.yaml`<br>
+**Task:** `mq-get-cert-expirations.yaml`

-Description: Get a list of all certs that have imminent or expired dates.<br>
+Description: Get a list of all certs that have imminent or expired dates.

 Variables:
   - `email_address` - The email address to send any updates for this task.

 Tags: `listexpires`

-**Task:** `mq-create-cert.yaml`<br>
+**Task:** `mq-create-cert.yaml`

-Description: Create a new personal cert for the keystore and then extract and email the public cert so we can add it to any SSL peer and update any associated Github issue number with what we've done.<br>
+Description: Create a new personal cert for the keystore and then extract and email the public cert so we can add it to any SSL peer and update any associated Github issue number with what we've done.

 Variables:
   - `cert_label` - The label the cert will be known by in the keystore.
   - `email_address` - The email address to send any updates for this task.